alexanderkim11/den/README.md

     - Add way to save records?
 - Compile
     - Add sub-icon on sidebar icon to indicator success,failure, or pending
-    - **Ctrl + S on IDE should automatically compile a Leo program**
+    - **Remove global compiled program when compilation error occurs**
 - Deploy and Execute:
-    - **Add Deploy Functionality**
+    - Deploy Program
         - **Add fee estimation functionality**
         - **Add support for private fee**
+        - **CHECK ALL CALLS TO .unwrap() FOR POTENTIAL ERROR SCENARIOS**
+        - **Need better way to check if transaction fails due to low balance or fee not being large enough**
+        - **Add error message**
     - Load Program
-        - **Check if program is already loaded for the selected network
+        - **Check if program is already loaded for the selected network**
     - Deployed/Loaded Program:
-        - **Add function/mapping interaction**
+        - **Add function output**
+        - **Disabled function button when call is pending**
         - **SEPARATE ASYNC FUNCTIONS FROM REGULAR FUNCTIONS?**
         - Figure out how compressed and expanded inputs are connected/separated and rest when function is switched between compressed and expanded
-        -

     - Figure out how to migrate leo.exe stuff to underlying snarkVM code for platform agnostic support?
 - REST API:
     - Figure out how to migrate leo.exe stuff to underlying snarkVM code for platform agnostic support?
-    - **Reset all output fields when environment is changed**
+    - Reset all output fields when environment is changed
     - Get Account Balance:
-        - Is there a better way to do this other than brute-force searching for record?
+        - Private Balance: Is there a better way to do this other than brute-force searching for record?
-        - **Add functionality and output**

-- Transaction History:
+- **Transaction History:**
     - **add this**

 ## Editor